History Files

 Constantine Cantemir

-In occupied Wallachia and Moldavia, the Ottomans begin the destructive practice of appointing Greek tax farmers, known as the Phanariots (from the Phanar section of Istanbul), as princes.
-They are placed in power simply to get as much money out of the land as possible.
+In occupied Wallachia and Moldavia, the Ottomans began the destructive practice of appointing Greek tax farmers, known as the Phanariots (from the Phanar section of Istanbul), as princes.
+They were placed in power simply to get as much money out of the land as possible.

 1711 - 1714